Official websites use .mil

 Secure .mil websites use HTTPS

-Los Angeles-class submarines are ideally suited for covert surveillance, intelligence gathering and Special Forces missions.
-This stealth, when combined with the submarine's Tomahawk cruise missiles, mines and torpedoes, provide the operational commander with an unseen force multiplier.
-USS Pasadena was commissioned in July 1991 and is the U.S. Navy's second "Improved" Los Angeles-class nuclear-powered submarine.
-Throughout its 20-year history, Pasadena has deployed to and conducted operations in virtually every part of the Pacific Ocean, from the west coast of North and South America to Australia and the Persian Gulf.
+Pasadena was commissioned in July 1991.
+Throughout its proud 20-year history, Pasadena has deployed to and conducted operations in every part of the Pacific Ocean, from the west coast of North and South America to Australia and the Persian Gulf.